glegoux/browsing-history-shell/README.md

 **Notes**

-And when you make a `cd`, if the standard output of a `ls` is less than 4 lines, then a `ls` is executed.
-Pay attention to put a redirection into `/dev/null` if you use `cd` in another context.
+When you are doing `cd`, if the standard output of `ls` is less than 4 lines, then a `ls` is executed.
+Pay attention to put a redirection to `/dev/null` if you use `cd` in another context.

-If a foldername is `:<i>`, then this foldername is in conflict with the command `cd :<i>`.
-If this folder is in the current working directory and you use `cd :<i>`, there is a warning, but `cd ./:<i>` allows to go into this folder.
+If the current directory contents a foder `:<i>`, then this foldername is in conflict with the command `cd :<i>`.
+If you use `cd :<i>`, there is a warning in the error output, use `cd ./:<i>` to go to this folder.

-You can comment or delete the matching lines in `.bashrc_bhist`, in order to have your wanted behaviour (no warning for instance).
+If you are browsing in your browsing history, this isn't stored in your browsing history.
+You can do `cd .` to have the last location a new time in your browsing history.

+If you make `cd +`, `cd -` or `cd :<i>` out of browsing history range, there is an error.

+The consecutive location duplicates in the browsing history are deleted automatically.

 Aliases are disabled in shell script by default, you can enable `cd` alias in a shell script with `shopt -s expand_aliases` (see http://www.gnu.org/software/bash/manual/bash.html#The-Shopt-Builtin).
 If you activate this shell option, check that with `shopt`, then `type cd` or `alias cd`.

+You can comment or delete the matching lines in `.bashrc_bhist`, in order to have your wanted behaviour (no warning for instance).

 ## Coding Style